djeukeu/djeukeu/README.md

 I am meticulous, organised and a Certified AWS Developer with years of experience in defining requirements, designing, implementing and deploying applications.
 Using the tools and knowledge I have gained over the years as a Developer, I oversee the client's project from the identification of the client's needs to the completion of the project.

-As a Developer, I have a wide range of skills, whether it is mobile development, front-end development, back-end development, database management, UI/UX design or cloud computing.

 ## Skills

 * Front-end Development